-We traveled along the National Park to Park Highway for nearly 7,000 miles.
-We saw wild animals, unique habitats, beautiful sunsets and vibrant forests.
+We’ve seen wild animals, unique habitats, beautiful sunsets and vibrant forests throughout our National Park to Park Highway tour.
 I’ve had my favorites and my not so favorites, but every National Park we’ve visited promised to be memorable.

 I know that.
-Mountain Dad did too.
-But I didn’t realize Big E felt the same way until an experience in Mount Rainier National Park.
+Mountain Dad felt that way too.
+But I didn’t realize Big E felt the same way until a camping fail at Mount Rainier National Park.

 Second, there were the animals.
 In the woods around our campsite Mountain Dad heard creaking, shuffling, and grunting.
 Something big lingered nearby.
 Could it be a moose?
 Elk?
 Or maybe something much more dangerous.
 Was it a bear?
 While the kids and I huddled in the Ultimate Adventure Vehicle, Mountain Dad investigated the strange sound.
-We finally determined it was an elk, luckily one that didn’t seem interested in us.
+Scared kids, scared mom.
+Camping fail.

 Another animal encounter at the White River Campground involved Big E, Little G and a stump.
 In true kid fashion they set about to destroy it.
 Little did they know that a hive of wasps lived there, wasps that didn’t like their home being pummeled repeatedly by a shovel.